 Adding some milk (or almond milk) usually gives a better flavour, even to the plain porridge.
 I think you could even add more blueberries or banana chops to improve the taste.

 Queal Ready vs

 Queal Ready is a boosted variation of the normal oatmeal.
-There is a similar product in the market, Huel Granola, which is a variation of granola that is nutritionally complete.
-Besides, these two, there are other brands, like Shake2day that target breakfast; but usually tends to be with a caffeinated shake, such as, Saturo Coffee(ready to drink) or Plenny Shake Wake Up.
+There used to be a similar product in the market, Huel Granola, which is a variation of granola that is nutritionally complete.
+Even then, Queal ready is one of the best breakfast meal replacements you can have.

 Queal Ready vs Oatmeal

 Queal Ready will be the most complete option of both, will pack the most protein but will also come at a price cost.
 It will cost you 5-8 times as much as a premium oat blend.
 Then again, you will not have to worry about adding anything else to it.